Boise Fence Contractors: 2026 Costs & Free Quotes

 Free quotes Local pros No obligation

-The Treasure Valley’s rapid growth has made Boise one of the busiest markets for fence installation in the Intermountain West.
-New subdivisions in Meridian, Eagle, Star, and Kuna are going up fast, and homeowners in these communities are some of the first in line for privacy fence installation.
-Meanwhile, owners of established homes in the Boise bench, North End, and southeast Boise are replacing aging fences and upgrading to modern materials.
+The Treasure Valley’s rapid growth has made Boise one of the busiest fence-installation markets in the Intermountain West.
+New subdivisions in Meridian, Eagle, Star, and Kuna are going up fast, and the homeowners moving in are some of the first calls fence contractors get.
+Meanwhile, owners of established homes in the Boise bench, North End, southeast Boise, Nampa, and Caldwell are replacing aging fences and upgrading to modern materials.
+With about 57 percent of the Boise-Nampa MSA housing stock built before 1990, fence replacement is a constant across the metro.

 Fence typeLow (per linear ft)Average (per linear ft)High (per linear ft)

 • Subdivision demand.
-The wave of new construction in Meridian, Eagle, and Star keeps fence contractors busy.
-During peak season (May through September), lead times can stretch to four to six weeks.
-Booking early helps.
+New construction in Meridian, Eagle, Star, and Kuna keeps fence crews booked.
+Peak-season (May through September) lead times can reach four to six weeks.
+Booking early gets you on the schedule and often saves 5 to 10 percent.

 • Wind exposure.
-The Treasure Valley, especially areas near the Boise foothills and along the Snake River, can get strong winds.
-Privacy fences in exposed areas need deeper posts and heavier-duty construction.
+Properties near the Boise foothills or along the Snake River corridor get strong spring winds.
+Privacy fences in exposed locations need deeper posts and beefier construction (usually concrete footings at 36 inches and 4x6 posts instead of 4x4).

 How it works